Gisella Perl: Auschwitz

 Perl became a successful gynecologist in Sighetu Marmaţiei.
 She married internist Dr. Ephraim Krauss, and practiced until 1944, when Nazi Germany occupied her hometown during its invasion of Hungary and deported her and her family to Auschwitz concentration camp.
 At Auschwitz, Dr. Josef Mengele assigned her to work as a gynecologist in the women’s camp, where she treated inmates without access to basic medical supplies such as antiseptics, clean wipes, or running water.

 She is best known for temporarily saving the lives of hundreds of women by performing secret abortions—pregnant women were often executed or used in Mengele’s medical experiments.

 She was later transferred to Bergen-Belsen, where she was ultimately liberated.
 After the war, Perl discovered that her husband, only son, parents, and extended family had all perished in the Holocaust.
 In despair, she attempted suicide by poisoning herself and was sent to a convent in France to recover until 1947.

 In March 1947, she arrived in New York City on a temporary visa to lecture, sponsored by the Hungarian-Jewish Appeal and the United Jewish Appeal.
 She lived in an affluent neighborhood in New York.
 U.S. Representative Sol Bloom petitioned the Justice Department to grant her permanent residency, but the request was initially denied.

 On March 12, 1948, President Harry Truman signed a bill sponsored by Bloom, allowing her to remain in the U.S. as a permanent resident.
 Perl was questioned by the INS under suspicion of collaborating with Nazi doctors at Auschwitz, but she was cleared.
 Later that year, Eleanor Roosevelt encouraged her to resume practicing medicine.
 Perl began working as a gynecologist at Mount Sinai Hospital, New York, initially as the only female physician in the labor and delivery department.
 She eventually became a specialist in infertility treatment.
 She became a U.S. citizen in 1951 at age 44.

-Perl authored or coauthored nine medical papers on vaginal infections, published between 1955 and 1972.
+Perl authored or co-authored nine academic papers on vaginal infections, published between 1955 and 1972.